edespino/cloudberry-site/docs/sys-utilities/gprecoverseg.md

    ORDER BY dbid;
 ```

-The new recovery segment host must be pre-installed with the Cloudberry Database software and configured exactly the same as the existing segment hosts.
+The new recovery segment host must be pre-installed with the Apache Cloudberry software and configured exactly the same as the existing segment hosts.
 A spare data directory location must exist on all currently configured segment hosts and have enough disk space to accommodate the failed segments.

-The recovery process marks the segment as up again in the Cloudberry Database system catalog, and then initiates the resynchronization process to bring the transactional state of the segment up-to-date with the latest changes.
+The recovery process marks the segment as up again in the Apache Cloudberry system catalog, and then initiates the resynchronization process to bring the transactional state of the segment up-to-date with the latest changes.
 The system is online and available during `Not in Sync` mode.

 ## Options